jmb-streamsets/Groovy-Technics/pipelinesGroovySrcCode/pgpGroovyCodeDoc.md

-# Explanation of the Groovy Script
+# Explanation of the Groovy Init Script

 This Groovy script decrypts a PGP-encrypted file, extracts a script from it, compiles the script dynamically, and saves it for execution.
 Below is an explanation of its functionality: